-Radiation therapy is the use of high-energy x-rays to kill cancer cells.
+Radiation therapy uses high-energy x-rays to kill cancer cells.
 Radiation therapy for Hodgkin disease is given as a focused beam of radiation from a machine outside the body.
 This is called external beam radiation.
-Radiation is sometimes used with chemotherapy (chemo).

 Most often, radiation treatments are given 5 days a week for several weeks.
-Before the treatments start, the radiation team decides the dose needed and the correct angles for aiming the radiation beams.
-The treatment is much like getting an x-ray, but the radiation is more intense.
+The treatment is much like getting an x-ray, but the radiation is stronger.
 Each treatment lasts only a few minutes, although the setup time – getting you or your child into place – usually takes longer.
 Radiation itself is painless, but some younger children may need to be sedated to make sure they don’t move during the treatment.

 Possible side effects

 Long-term side effects: Radiation treatment can also have long-term side effects.
-The most serious of these is getting another cancer in the part of the body that was treated with radiation.
+The most serious of these is a higher risk of another cancer in the part of the body that was treated with radiation.

 Radiation to the chest or neck can damage the thyroid gland, which can lead to tiredness and weight gain.
 Treatment with thyroid hormone pills can help with this.

-Radiation to the chest also increases the risk of heart disease, while radiation to the neck may increase the risk of stroke many years later.
+Radiation to the chest also increases the risk of heart and lung problems, while radiation to the neck may increase the risk of stroke many years later.

 To reduce the risk of side effects, doctors carefully figure out the exact dose of radiation needed and aim the beam to hit the cancer and limit damage to nearby normal tissues.

 For more on long-term side effects, see the section “Moving on after treatment for Hodgkin disease.”